 - In the The Venture Bros. episode "The Lepidopterists", 21 and 24 are accompanied by Henchman #1, a totally by-the-book henchman who clearly never had been on a single mission.
 While 21 and 24 infiltrate JJ's museum with carefree abandon (due to their Surprisingly Elite Cannon Fodder status), Henchman 1 continually runs into problems and is eventually hunted down by Brock Samson.
 Throughout their mission, 21 and 24 attribute Henchman 1's difficulties to him being a noobie and not actually knowing what he's doing and tell him exactly how he's going to die (at Brock's hands).

 - Rook Blonko in Ben 10: Omniverse.
 A highly-skilled Plumber, he is often mystified by Earth customs.

 - Omi of Xiaolin Showdown is one of the more skilled Xiaolin Dragons, but his sheltered upbringing gives him No Social Skills, and makes him an Unwitting Pawn on more than one occasion as well as an Unwitting Instigator of Doom.

-- There is an old saying in spanish speaking countries: Mßs sabe el diablo por viejo que por diablo.
-Roughly: "The Devil is wise not because he's the Devil, but because he's old".
+- There is an old saying in Spanish-speaking countries: Mßs sabe el diablo por viejo que por diablo.
+Roughly: "The Devil knows more from being old than he does from being the Devil."